HamletTheHamster/Hensley-Johnson-LLC/README.md

 # Hensley-Johnson-LLC

-### Repository for any calculations, plots, and other data analytics for Hensley & Johnson LLC.
+### Repository for any calculations, plots, and other data analytics for Hensley & Johnson LLC

 <br /><br />